intelpt/WindowsIntelPT/README.md

 * Uses a compressed logging format that is suitable for long running traces
 * Able to trace all branches on a CPU core including userspace and kernel

+**Driver Features**

+* Trace user processes using CR3 filtering
+* Trace kernel mode drivers using linear range filtering
+* Trace up to four arbitrary ranges of physical memory
+* Log to single physical address range
+* Log to table of physical pages and map to virtual address range

 **Build Instructions**

 * Open the included Visual Studio Project file in Visual Studio 2013 or 2015.